bbgit/bbgit.github.io/README.md

-### Conditions as of September 11, 2025 at 12:23:25 AM CDT
+### Conditions as of September 11, 2025 at 12:28:45 AM CDT

 Temperature: 63.20 &deg;F

 Feels like: 63.20 &deg;F

-Humidity: 98%
+Humidity: 99%

-Wind Direction: WNW
+Wind Direction: WSW

 Windspeed: 0.0 mph